Division of Longshore and Harbor Workers' Compensation (DLHWC)

 Additional forms and notices, as well as medical reports, should be filed with the OWCP as regulations require.

-A written claim for benefits must be filed in the office of the OWCP district director within one year of the injury or within one year from the last payment of compensation, whichever is later.
+A written claim for benefits must be filed with OWCP within one year of the injury or within one year from the last payment of compensation, whichever is later.

 The OWCP district office monitors the payment of compensation and medical care to ensure compliance with the provisions of the Act.
 Its staff provides technical assistance to employers, insurance carriers, and benefit claimants for the prompt delivery of benefits.
 In case of claims disputes, OWCP claims examiners conduct informal conferences to help the parties resolve their disputes by way of mutual agreement or compromise without formal litigation.
 The district director has authority to approve settlements and issue compensation awards in undisputed claims.